ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Key Technical Hurdles and Solutions

-The session started with a discussion of what the terms ``data format'' and ``data standard'' are commonly understood to mean, which was followed by an examination of the detailed definition of ``data standard'' provided by \url{resources.data.gov}.
-Reviewing the associated list of data standard components, i.e., datatype, identifiers, vocabulary, schema, format and API \footnote{For more information on data standards, see \url{https://resources.data.gov/standards/concepts/#data-standard}.}, provided common ground for the subsequent discussion of the current status of and need for data standards within the community.
+The United States' government's repository of Federal Enterprise Data Resources defines a ``data standard'' as a ``technical specification that describes how data should be stored or exchanged for the consistent collection and interoperability of that data across different systems, sources, and users.''
+Such a specification comprises components like datatype, identifiers, vocabulary, schema, format, and API\footnote{For more information on data standards, see \url{https://resources.data.gov/standards/concepts/#data-standard}.} In this section, we discuss challenges to consistency and completeness when using data standards in neurophysiology.

+\paragraph{\textbf{Data Standard Strictness.}} How strictly or broadly the components of a data standard are defined greatly influences its applicability, usability and flexibility.
+For example, a very narrowly defined data standard might be easy to use, but applicable only to a handful of datasets.
+In contrast, the NWB standard aims to be applicable to the full range of neurophysiology datasets.
+Questions persist, however, about whether certain components, such as metadata vocabulary, and supported storage formats and APIs should be more narrowly specified to improve consistency and reusability.
+Existing perspectives generally favor providing recommended best practices and sensible defaults rather than imposing stringent rules, ensuring the NWB standard can adapt to the diverse needs found in neurophysiology research.

-\paragraph{\textbf{Ontology.}} Discussions focused on how best to link descriptive terms used in neurophysiology with standardized ontologies (Ontologies provide a structured framework for organizing and connecting descriptive terms, facilitating better understanding and communication within the field).
-For instance, it can be very helpful to associate a brain area studied in an experiment with its defined region in a widely used brain atlas.
-Despite resources like the National Center for Biotechnology Information (NCBI) Taxonomy, Mouse Genome Informatics (MGI) database, and Neuroscience Information Framework (NIF) Standard Ontology being available, they are not always used by researchers due to the complexity and effort involved in entering precise and detailed metadata.
-To overcome these hurdles, participants in the breakout session proposed developing interfaces that provide default options or infer metadata from the data, simplifying the metadata identification and entry process.
-Participants also discussed the trade-off between strictly enforcing of accepted ontologies and maintaining flexibility even though the latter can decrease the data usability.
+\paragraph{\textbf{Ontologies.}} Establishing links between descriptive terms used in neurophysiology and standardized ontologies\footnote{An ontology provides a structured framework for organizing and connecting descriptive terms, facilitating better understanding and communication within a field.} can greatly improve clarity and communication.
+Associating a brain area studied in an experiment with its corresponding region in a widely used atlas is one example.
+Although resources like the National Center for Biotechnology Information (NCBI) Taxonomy, the Mouse Genome Informatics (MGI) database, and the Neuroscience Information Framework (NIF) Standard Ontology are available, they are often underutilized due to the additional effort required to consult them when entering identifiers into metadata.
+One proposed strategy is to develop interfaces that provide default options or infer metadata directly from the data, thereby simplifying and standardizing the metadata entry process.
+As above, balancing strict enforcement of accepted ontologies with the flexibility that keeps data usable remains an ongoing challenge.